The Real World: San Francisco: Casting

 This season was the first to feature a castmember, Pedro Zamora, dealing with a life-threatening illness.
 Future seasons would feature castmembers dealing with other illnesses, such as Lyme disease and cystic fibrosis.
 This is also the first season to feature an Asian American, Pam Ling, and two Hispanic Americans, Pedro Zamora and Rachel Campos.

 Singer Jewel stated in a 2017 interview that she was offered an opportunity to be a cast member but declined, fearing it would be the wrong path for her career.

 Casting was completed by January 1994, by which time the cast was informed that one of their housemates would be HIV-positive, though they did not learn which one it was until the day they moved into their Russian Hill house, on February 12, 1994.
 The cast was filmed until they moved out on June 19.
 The season premiered on June 30 of that year and consisted of 20 episodes.

 The residence

 The cast lived in a house at 949 Lombard Street in San Francisco, California from February 12 to June 19, 1994.
 The house is located between Leavenworth Street and Jones Street, one block east of the eight sharp turns that have earned the street the distinction of being "the crookedest street in the United States".
 Production renovated the third and fourth floors of the building for filming.
 A June 8, 2000 fire caused approximately $2 million in damage to the house.
 Several years after the fire, the building was completely renovated, and bears only a slight resemblance to its appearance in 1994.
 The renovations include a second garage on the east side of the house, atop of which sits a patio.
+It went up for sale as a three-unit triplex at a price of $7 million in 2017.